bodrovis/Sitepoint-source/README.md

 Source code for previous articles can be found in the corresponding [repos](https://github.com/bodrovis?tab=repositories).

-Be sure to [follow me on Twitter](https://twitter.com/bodrovis) to be the first to know about my new articles!
+[Follow me on Twitter](https://twitter.com/bodrovis) to be the first to know about my new articles!

 ## Reporting issues / asking questions